 Aaron Peña, owner and bartender of The Squeezebox in Texas, has always loved Twang Beer Salts.
 "Twang is extra special to me because I grew up in the South Side of San Antonio eating their salts and seasonings, like Twangerz, as a kid.
 Nowadays, I have their drink products behind my bar.”
 He uses the flavored salt as a rim for Micheladas or adds a pinch to elevate light beers.

-There are four different flavors available for every mood: lemon-lime, lime, hot lime and a Michelada-specific blend.
+Four different flavors are available for every mood: Lemon-Lime, Lime, Hot Lime, and a Michelada-specific blend.
 The 1.4-ounce, pocket-sized bottles also make it easy to take to wherever you're headed.